KDOGE007/finalCapstone/README.md

 ## Installation

-*Python must be installed in the local machhine*
+*Python must be installed in the local machhine*\n
 The program can be execute via the terminal.